AlexanderKostyuk/Weif-Engine/README.md

 - GCC 12+
 - GLFW3
+- Assimp
 - Make

 ### Windows
 You need to have [MinGW](https://winlibs.com/) and setted up %PATH% enviroment variable to MinGW binaries.
 For GLFW linking you need to add [libglfw3.a](https://www.glfw.org/download.html) file to lib folder of MinGW.
+For Assimp linking you need to add [libassimp.a](https://github.com/assimp/assimp) file to lib folder of MinGW.

 After setting up enviroment you can run command "mingw32-make run" to build and run project.